lyhue1991/eat_tensorflow2_in_30_days/Chapter5-5.md

 For binary classification model, the most popular loss function is binary cross entropy `binary_crossentropy`.

-For multiple classification model, when the labels are one-hot encoded, we should use categorical cross entropy `categorical_crossentropy` as loss function; for the category order encoded labels, the sparse categorical cross entropy `sparse_categorical_crossentropy` should be used as the loss funcion.
+For multiple classification model, when the labels are one-hot encoded, we should use categorical cross entropy `categorical_crossentropy` as loss function; for the category with ordinal encoding, the sparse categorical cross entropy `sparse_categorical_crossentropy` should be used as the loss funcion.

 We may define customized loss function when necessary.
 The customzed loss function requires two tensors `y_true` and `y_pred` as input,and it output a scalar as the value of the caluclated loss function.